matt-harvey/mailer/README.md

 To send an email using the JSON API, make a JSON POST request to [/api/v1/emails/send](localhost:3000/api/v1/emails/send).
 The JSON request body must contain the keys `"from"`, `"to"`, `"subject"` and `"message"` fields, all of which must be non-empty strings.
-In addition, `"to"` must be a valid email address (this is validated very liberally), and `"from"` must be a comma-separated list of such addresses.
+In addition, `"from"` must be a valid email address (this is validated very liberally), and `"to"` must be a comma-separated, non-empty list of such addresses.

 `"cc"` and `"bcc"` fields are also supported, and are optional.
 If provided, they must also be a comma-separated list of valid email addresses.